Programming-0101/TheBook/Topic/ReadMe.md

 ## C# - In Context

-The remaining fundamentals are covered in topics E through M. In these examples, all the remaining fundamentals are presented within the context of working with objects, rather than
+The remaining fundamentals are covered in topics E through M. The focus here is mostly about "doing math" and **flow-control** statements, but additional concepts such as enumerations, composition, and arrays are covered.
+In these examples, all the fundamentals are presented within the context of working with objects, rather than being isolated and shown in a purely "procedural" fashion.

 - [E](E/) - Expressions and Math
 - [F](F/) - If/Else Structures